Mobile Apps

 Token-based authentication

 The user authenticates once with email and password (or SSO).
-The server returns a long-lived refresh token and a short-lived access token.
-The refresh token is stored in the device's secure enclave (iOS Keychain, Android Keystore) via expo-secure-store, not in AsyncStorage.
+Following the standard OAuth 2.0 refresh/access pattern, the server returns a long-lived refresh token and a short-lived access token.
+The refresh token is stored in the platform's secure storage (iOS Keychain, Android Keystore) via expo-secure-store, not in AsyncStorage.
 The access token lives in memory and expires after 15 minutes.

 Biometric authentication